michaeljones/on-commit-messages/README.md

 The important thing is that any and all questions about the diff should be answered by the commit message provided.

-## Why
+## Why Write Good Commit Messages

 *The reasons for writing good commit messages.*

 ### Understanding

-The best reason for good commit message is to help people understand the changes being made.
+The best reason for a good commit message is to help people understand the changes being made.
 This might be:

 - Your colleague doing a code review the same day you made it.